-Significant Natural Area Assessment Project No: Property Name: Cone Peak Ecologist: Glenn Davis 11001/032 Site Name: Rastus Burn SNA B Date: 28 March 2012 Survey Undertaken By: Glenn Davis and Ralph Henderson Waypoint No (mid-point of survey area): See attached plan for location.
-LENZ Unit: N4.1d and Q2.2a Photo No.(s): see attached.
-Ecological District: Remarkables Ecological District Topography: Rastus Burn and adjoining hill slopes Slope: Steep Altitude: approx. 480 Aspect: North to 860 m asl Aspect: North Threatened Environment Status: Chronically threatened and Critically underprotected Area Size (ha): 112.33 Representativeness: Grey shrubland is the dominant indigenous vegetation cover in the drier areas of the Remarkables Ecological District.
-Pre-settlement the vegetation cover is most likely to have been beech forest.
+Significant Natural Area Assessment Project No: Property Name: Cone Peak Ecologist: Glenn Davis 11001/032 Site Name: Owen Creek SNA A Date: 28 March 2012 Survey Undertaken By: Glenn Davis and Ralph Henderson Waypoint No (mid-point of survey area): See attached plan for location.
+LENZ Unit: N4.1d and Q2.2a Photo No.(s): See attached.
+Ecological District: Remarkables Ecological District Topography: Owen Creek and adjoining hill slopes.
+Slope: Steep Altitude: 600 - 740 m asl Aspect: North Threatened Environment Status: Critically Underprotected Area Size (ha): 202.37 Representativeness: Grey shrubland is the dominant indigenous vegetation cover in the drier areas of the Remarkables Ecological District.
+Pre-settlement, the vegetation cover is most likely to have been beech forest.
 Are there threatened species expected/identified in the survey area?
 If so, list species and threat status.
-Threatened Species Threat Status Falco novaezealandiae "eastern" (eastern NZ Falcon) At Risk - Re ecovering Provide onsite description of vegetation: Vegetation type: The vegetation was only viewed from the air, but the vegetation composition is dominated by olearia species, Coprosma propinqua, Discaria toumatou, Carmichaelia petriei, Melicytus alpinus, Rubus schmidelioides, and meuhlenbeckia species.
-The introduced woody weed sweet briar is present in addition to willow in the riparian margin of the Rastus Burn.
+Threatened Species Threat Status Falco novaezealandiae "eastern" (eastern NZ Falcon) At Risk - Recovering

+Provide onsite description of vegetation:

+Vegetation type: The vegetation was only viewed from the air, but the vegetation composition is of shrubland dominated by Olearia species, Coprosma propinqua, Discaria toumatou, Carmichaelia petriei, Melicytus alpinus, Rubus schmidelioides and Meuhlenbeckia species.
+The introduced woody weed sweet briar is present in addition to willow in the riparian margin of Owen Creek.

 Degree of Modification: The area has experienced historical disturbance (i.e. fire), but has not been disturbed for a long period.

-Overall Health: The shrubland is in good health with relatively large areas of closed canopy shrubland present.
-Provide onsite description of fauna habitat: The shrubland provides habitat for a variety of passerines that are prey for the eastern falcon that is known to be present in the Rastus Burn.
-The shrubland provides significant cover and food supply for skinks and geckos and the mature Olearia is expected to support a unique, diverse and abundant invertebrate fauna.
+Overall Health: The shrubland is in good health, with relatively large areas of closed canopy.

+Provide onsite description of fauna habitat:

+The shrubland provides habitat for a variety of passerines that are prey for the eastern falcon that is known to be present in Owen Creek.
+The shrubland provides significant cover and food supply for skinks and geckos, and the mature Olearia species are expected to support a unique, diverse and abundant invertebrate fauna.

 Threats to vegetation and flora/fauna species?
-(Weeds, predators, current management practices): Changes to land management and/or accidental fire are the greatest threats to the shrubland in the Rastus Burn.
+(Weeds, predators, current management practices):

+Changes to land management and/or accidental fire are the greatest threats to the shrubland in Owen Creek.